Leaf‑Footed Bugs — Slow, Patient, Prolific, Destructive

 🪲 Garden Pests | by Guy Saldiveri | May 2, 2026

-Thankfully, they DO show up in force later in the season because, once past the nymph stage, they’re very difficult to control.
+Usually they show up in force later in the season, so you might have time to get a solid harvest in before they really hit you hard.
+This is good because once past the nymph stage, they’re very difficult to control.

 These pests grow to over an inch long.
 They are elusive, highly destructive, and are known to fly right at you, buzz your head, and laugh as they go by.

-They are considered piercing-and-sucking insects.
+They're considered piercing-and-sucking insects.
 They land on your tomatoes, peppers, beans, and just about everything else in the garden.
 Once there, they latch on and poke their nose—literally—into the fruit and suck out the juice.
-They also inject bacteria and fungi at the same time.
+They can also inject bacteria and fungi at the same time.

 Their mouthparts are specifically designed to penetrate hard surfaces like seed shells, which allow them to damage fruit from the inside.
 Punctures create sunken spots, yellow hardened areas, or brown spots internally where the "nose" entered.
 The injected fungi cause the fruit to rot or turn bitter.

-While there are some natural predators (like birds, spiders, and certain parasitic flies), they usually aren’t enough to keep populations under control—especially once the bugs are mature.
+While there are some natural predators (like birds, spiders, and certain parasitic flies), there usually aren’t enough to keep populations under control—especially once the bugs are mature.

 The nymphs are easier to deal with.
 They’re bright red with long black legs and often gather in groups.
 They can resemble assassin bugs at a glance, but there are key differences: leaf-footed bugs develop the distinctive “leaf-like” flare on their hind legs, and they tend to cluster together, while assassin bugs are solitary hunters.